Corruptions of Supervised Learning Problems: Typology and Mitigations: A Taxonomy of Corruptions in Supervised Learning

-\paragraph{Selection bias} Another example of corruption model that has been widely studied in the literature is selection bias.
-Different definitions has been proposed over the years, as we briefly discuss in \cref{sec:related} in comparison with covariate shift.
-We demonstrate in the following that selection bias cannot be subsumed by the Markovian corruption framework, when considered with its classical formulation with the Radon–Nikodym derivative.
+Another corruption model that has been widely studied in the literature is selection bias.
+Over the years, multiple definitions have been proposed, as we briefly discuss in \cref{sec:related} in comparison with covariate shift.
+We show that, under its classical formulation based on the Radon–Nikodym derivative, selection bias cannot be captured within the Markovian corruption framework.
+In contrast, under a probabilistic formulation, it does fall within this family.
+These two definitions are therefore incompatible and cannot be jointly assumed in a single theoretical analysis.
+This illustrates the utility of our kernel-based taxonomy, which classifies corruptions by their probabilistic nature and provides a unified basis for understanding them.